andngdtudk/andngdtudk.github.io/blog-posts/Trans.md

 Sequence modeling reframes this as:
 $$\max_{\theta} \mathbb{E}_{\tau \sim \mathcal{D}}[\log p_{\theta}(\tau)]$$

-This is **supervised learning** on trajectory data!
-No TD errors, no policy gradients, no exploration strategies — just predict the next token.
+This is **supervised learning** on trajectory data.
+No TD errors, no policy gradients, no exploration strategies, just predict the next token.

 **Key question**: How do we ensure the model learns good behaviors, not just any behaviors?